The School of Management hosts research seminars through its four research thematic groups:

 - Organisations and Society.

-The seminars are often organised in partnership with one of the School's centres or institutes, and are complemented by reading groups, special events such as retreats, and a series of occasional School of Management lectures.
+The seminars are often organised in partnership with one of the School's centres or institutes, and are complemented by reading groups and special events such as retreats.
+The School also hosts a Seminar Series on Responsible Enterprise and runs a programme of brown bag lunchtime staff research seminars.

 Past School lectures